 One of the best things about WPMU premium membership is that it offers 24/7 expert WordPress support.
 By signing up for the premium membership and by installing Defender, you can assure that you get a premium expert support all day long.

 You’ll need to become a premium member of WPMUDev.org to download and install Defender.
-The membership cost is $49/month so is not insignificant, but you get access to all their plugin with that fee.
+The membership cost for Defender is $7.50/month.

 Astra Web Security is a feature-rich WordPress security plugin that is well worth checking out.
 It includes a suite of tools including firewall, IP blocking, blacklists, spam protection, brute force protection, malware scanning and removal, auditing and a whole lot more.